delan/www.azabani.com/drafts/spelling-grammar-2.md

 ```
 </div></figure>

-Combined with the fact that our copy-on-write field group system mitigates a lot of the wasted memory, well hopefully anyway, we quickly abandoned this dedicated type.
+Combined with the fact that our copy-on-write field groups mitigate a lot of the wasted memory (well hopefully anyway), we quickly abandoned this dedicated type.

 <div class="_commit"><a href="https://crrev.com/c/2850068/16..25"><code>PS25</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>